kubernetes/website/docs/admin/authorization/rbac.md

 section.
 Users can interact with these resources as they would with any other API resource.
-Through `kubectl`, direct calls to the API, etc. For instance, `kubectl create -f (resource).yml` can be used with any of these examples, though readers who wish to follow along should review the following section on bootstrapping first.
+Through `kubectl`, direct calls to the API, etc. For instance, `kubectl create -f (resource).yml` can be used with any of these examples, though readers who wish to follow along should review the section on bootstrapping first.

 In the RBAC API Group, roles hold a logical grouping of permissions.
 These permissions map very closely to ABAC policies, but only contain information about requests being made.
-Permission are purely additive, rules may only omit permissions they do not wish to grant.
+Permissions are purely additive, rules may only omit permissions they do not wish to grant.

 Here's an example of a role which grants read access to pods within the